Massage for Arthritis

 How does Arthritis Massage help?

+At Fulham Massage we often hear: Does massage help arthritis?
 There is no cure for arthritis, but Arthritis Massage is considered to be one of the most successful methods to manage this condition.
 It helps to relieve pain and slow down the degeneration of the cartilage.
 As it also releases tension in the muscles, it encourages people to stay active and mobile for as long as possible.

 Massage is an effective way to relieve the pain caused by arthritis and it can help sufferers to lead a normal lifestyle.
 Massage can help the body to combat both muscle tension and pain.
 Poor circulation can also be improved with Arthritis Massage.
 Stiff and painful joints can become looser and pain-free.